sunnymenghani/CypressWebAutomation/README.md

 # CypressWebAutomation
 Cypress Automation Project to Automate Web Application using POM Pattern.

-In this Trying to automate the Add To Do List Application Test Scenarios.
+In this Trying to automate "Add To Do List Application" Test Scenarios.

 To get started with the automation, below are the steps: